StemboltHQ/solidus_chimpy/README.md

 Makes it easy to integrate your [Spree][1] app with [MailChimp][2].

-**List synchronization**
+**List Synchronization**
 > Automatically syncs Spree's user list with MailChimp.
 The user can
 > subscribe/unsubscribe via the registration and account pages.

-**Order synchronoization**
+**Order Synchronization**
 > Fully supports MailChimp's [eCommerce360][3] API.
-Allows you to
+Allows you to create
-> create targeted campaigns in MailChimp based on a user's purchase history.
+> targeted campaigns in MailChimp based on a user's purchase history.
+We'll
-> We'll even update MailChimp if the order changes after the
+> even update MailChimp if the order changes after the sale (i.e. order
-> sale (i.e. order modification, cancelation, return).
-User's who check out
+> modification, cancelation, return).
+Users who check out with their email in
-> with their email in the Spree Storefront, will accrue order data under this
+> the Spree Storefront will accrue order data under this email in MailChimp.
-> email in MailChimp.
-This data will be available under the 'E-Commerce' tab
+> This data will be available under the 'E-Commerce' tab for the specific
-> for the specific subscriber.
+> subscriber.

 **Campaign Revenue Tracking**
 > Notifies MailChimp when an order originates from a campaign email.